gatsbyjs/gatsby/docs/contributing/how-to-contribute.md

 ## Pair programming

 Gatsby.js offers free [pair programming sessions](/contributing/pair-programming/) to the community, if there's something you'd like to work on together.
-Get in touch with us if you have if you have a question about contributing or an idea for something to pair on!
+Get in touch with us if you have a question about contributing or an idea for something to pair on!

 ## Docs in this section